 My therapeutic approach is Humanistic Integrative which means I’m interested, above all, in how you see the world and what makes you tick.
 I’ll draw on a range of tools to find a way of working that suits you.
 My style is pragmatic but warm.

-I have worked as a therapist since 2010 and divide my time between a private practice and the Brighton Therapy Centre (BTC) where I am Co-Director.
+I have worked as a therapist since 2010 and maintain a practice at the Brighton Therapy Centre (BTC) where I am also CEO.
 Prior to joining BTC I managed the services of The Sara Lee Trust where I was also Deputy CEO and a practising therapist, working mainly with patients at the end of life.

 Mediums used (i.e. telephone, Zoom, in person)